-TEXTURE: No more than 25 percent cla

-SOLUBLE SALT: No more than 1000 ppm CHEMICAL ACTIVITY: The topsoil (on-site & imported) shall be free from any toxins or chemical residue which could result in any form of plant growth
+SOLUBLE SALT: No more than 1000 ppm

-The Contractor shall provide a soil analysis report submittal containing test results and soil scientist recommendations based on a minimum of one (1) sample taken from each proposed imported topsoil stock pile.
-The testing shall cover macro nutrients and pH, soluble salts, organic content/mechanica analysis and Bio assay.
+CHEMICAL ACTIVITY: The topsoil (on-site & imported) shall be free from any toxins or chemical residue which could result in any form of plant growth The Contractor shall provide a soil analysis report submittal containing test results and soil scientist recommendations based on a minimum of one (1)

-2.9 MULCH Mulch shall consist of the following

-Mushroom compost shall be composed of well-rotted cattle or stable manure with an admixture of 15-30% topsoil and shall have been used for the commercial growing of at least one (1) crop of mushroom

-Shredded hardwood bark shall consist of finely shredded hardwood bark, free of sticks and leaves SOUTHERN PINE BARK (conifer mulching)

-Pine bark shall be horticultural-grade milled pine bark with 80% by volume sized between 0.1 and 15.0 mm.
+- Mulch shall consist of the following - A. MUSHROOM COMPOS - Mushroom compost shall be composed of well-rotted cattle or stable manure with an admixture of 15-30% topsoil and shall have been used for the commercial growing of at least one (1) crop of mushroor SHREDDED HARDWOOD BARK (general mulching) - Shredded bardwood bark shall consist of finely shredded bardwood bark free of sticks and leaves SOUTHERN PINE BARK (conifer mulching) Pine bark shall be horticultural-grade milled pine bark with 80% by volume sized between 0.1 and 15.0 mm.
 Pine bark shall be composted sufficiently to breakdown all woody materials and shall be screened.
-The pH range shall be between 4.0 and 7.0.

-Fertilizer shall be commercial fertilizer which shall be a complete fertilizer with the following approximate analysis:

-Woodace (14-3-3) slow-release briquettes or acceptable equivalent approved by Landscape Architect.

-Woodace (14-3-3) slow-release briquettes

-Perennials, Groundcovers, Ornamental Grasses & Vines Osmocote (18-6-12) 8-9 month controlled release, or acceptable equivalent approved by the Landscape Architect.

-Osmocote (14-14-14) 3-4 month controlled release or acceptable equivalent approved by the Landscape Architect

-Holland Bulb Booster (9-9-6) or acceptable equivalent approved by the Landscape Architect.

-F. Deciduous & Evergreen Trees

-2.11 TREE WRAPPING MATERIA

-A. Wrap shall be - Breathable synthetic fabric tree wrap.
+The pH range shall be between 4.0 and 7.0. - 2.10 FERTILIZER & NUTRIENTS - Fertilizer shall be commercial fertilizer which shall be a complete fertilizer with the following approximate analysis: - A. Shrub Woodace (14-3-3) slow-release briquettes or acceptable equivalent approved by Landscape Architect. - B. Roses Woodace (14-3-3) slow-release briquettes - Perennials, Groundcovers, Ornamental Grasses & Vines - Osmocote (18-6-12) 8-9 month controlled release, or acceptable equivalent approved by the Landscape Architect.
+Annual Flowers - Osmocote (14-14-14) 3-4 month controlled release or acceptable equivalent approved by the Landscape Architec E. Bulbs - Holland Bulb Booster (9-9-6) or acceptable equivalent approved by the Landscape Architect.
+F. Deciduous & Evergreen Trees - No fertilizer required - 2.11 TREE WRAPPING MATERIA - A. Wrap shall be Breathable synthetic fabric tree wrap.
 White in color, delivered in 75 mm (3 in.) wide rolls.
 Specifically manufactured for tree wrapping.
 Tree wrap shall be "Breathable Fabric Tree Wrap" as manufactured by the Dewitt Company, Inc., Sikeston, MO, or approved equal.
-Submit

-B. Tape for securing the wrap shall be bio-degradable tape suitable for nursery use and which is expected to degrade in sunlight in less than two (2) years
+Submit - B. Tape for securing the wrap shall be bio-degradable tape suitable for nursery use and which is expected to degrade in sunlight in less than two (2) years after installation. - 2.12 WATER

-2.12 WATER

-Potable water shall be supplied by the Owner at no cost to the Contractor by way of an irrigation system, quick coupler system, hose bibs, hydrant meter or
+Potable water shall be supplied by the Owner at no cost to the Contractor by way of an irrigation system, quick coupler system, hose bibs, hydrant meter or a designated fill-up source on site